ExplainableMachines/group_website/index.md

 {% capture text %}

 Great research happens in a great environment.
-Meet our team that makes this possible.
+Meet our diverse team that makes this possible!

 {%
   include button.html